olegts/gitimmersion-tutorial/README.md

-This is the result of completed git immersion tutorial
+This is the result of completed git immersion tutorial.